datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

-* Use the big "play-button" arrow in the middle of the screen to execute the query
+then click on the big "play button" arrow in the center to execute the mutation

-## 5. Retrieving list of values
+## 5. Retrieve genres with GraphQL

-✅  **Step 5a:** In GraphQL Playground, not changing playground tab (stay on the second: "graphql", yeah) list values from the table with the following query.
+✅  **Step 5a:** In GraphQL Playground, not changing playground tab (stay on the second: "graphql", yeah) run the following query to read the `value` column of all table rows:

 ```yaml
 query getAllGenre {